 1. The Giants Causeway

-In a little over an hour's drive from Belfast, visitors can arrive at the popular attraction known as the Giants Causeway.
-This area holds over 40,000 basalt columns and is located on one of the most beautiful coastlines in Ireland.
-Local legend has it that the columns are what remain from a road built by otherworldly Goliaths.
+An otherworldly locale, Giant's Causeway is home to over 40,000 basalt columns that pepper one of the most beautiful coastlines in Ireland.
+Local legend has it that the columns are what remain from a road built by enemy Goliaths.
 In actuality, they are the remnants of a volcanic eruption from millions of years ago.

 2. Carrick-A-Rede Bridge